 An American road movie made by an Italian director with Canadian and British stars, “The Leisure Seeker” is a gentle but pointed lament for things that are lost and things that are fading, be they personal memories or a national sense of community.

-The film, which premiered at the Toronto International Film Festival, takes director Paolo Virzi down the east coast of the U.S., as stars Donald Sutherland and Helen Mirren drive a battered 1975 Winnebago (which she’s dubbed “the Leisure Seeker”) from their home in Massachusetts to Ernest Hemingway’s house in the Florida Keys.
+The film, which premiered last fall at the Toronto International Film Festival, takes director Paolo Virzi down the east coast of the U.S., as stars Donald Sutherland and Helen Mirren drive a battered 1975 Winnebago (which she’s dubbed “the Leisure Seeker”) from their home in Massachusetts to Ernest Hemingway’s house in the Florida Keys.

 It is in parts a light, amusing road trip even as it deals with heavy themes — Sutherland’s character, John, is suffering from dementia that finds him slipping between clarity and complete forgetfulness, while Mirren’s Elle has her own looming health problems.

 For a while, those troubles are the nagging darkness underneath an enjoyable lark of a trip: John, a former college professor, regales a waitress with textual analysis of Hemingway, while Elle foils a stick-up attempt because, let’s face it, nobody messes with Helen Mirren.

 But their nightly campground slide shows, which Elle uses to jog John’s memories, become more bittersweet and painful, and the inexorable sense of where this trip is heading grows more pronounced as the film progresses.